gggeek/phpxmlrpc/doc/api_changes_v4.md

 The default character set used by the library to deliver data to your app is now UTF8.
 It is also the character set that the library expects data from your app to be in (including method names).
-The value can be changed (to either US-ASCII or ISO-8859-1) by setting teh desired value to
+The value can be changed (to either US-ASCII or ISO-8859-1) by setting the desired value to
     PhpXmlRpc\PhpXmlRpc::$xmlrpc_internalencoding

 Usage of closures for wrapping